-From comprehensive recycling and waste reduction programs, to the inclusion of low-flow and composting toilets which allow guests to contribute to our flower gardens, the impact of each change and expansion at the Edge has been thoughtfully considered, so that we are always working towards greater sustainability.
+From comprehensive recycling and waste reduction programs, to the inclusion of low-flow and incinerating toilets, passively-cooled food storage, and buildings designed in harmony with our surroundings, the impact of each change and expansion at the Edge has been thoughtfully considered, so that we are always working towards greater sustainability.

 From the beginning, the Edge has been a place that not only runs sustainably, but inspires our guests to return home and consider their own impact.

 Local facilitators and staff walk gently on the earth and invite our guests to do the same — whether practicing “leave-no-trace” adventures in nature, pitching in with communal clean-up after dinnertime (recalling a time when the best conversations happened at the kitchen sink), or learning how to watch their energy use, our guests return home inspired and ready to make a difference.